CanopyTax/cpr-multiselect/README.md

 + `placeholder`: Placeholder for the text input
 + `maxLength`: Maximum length for the text input
 + `noRestrict`: Pass this if you don't want to restrict the input so users can enter custom values.
 Custom values will be appended to `selectedItems` as strings.
++ `noResultsPhrase`: The phrase to show when there are no matching results, or when `items` is empty.
+The default is "No items found."
 + `pressEnterToAddPhrase`: If `noRestrict` is true, this phrase will be displayed when users enter custom values.
 The default is "Press Enter to add".

 ### Basic